History Department Bylaws

 The History Department is a self-governing body operating within Rice University.
 The department makes decisions on curriculum, bylaws, promotion, and tenure in department meetings.
 All tenure-track faculty members are entitled to full participation and voting privileges, except in special cases such as promotion and tenure decisions, outlined below.
 No proxy votes may be cast in department meetings.

 The chair of the department is considered by the department members by confidential poll.
 The polling is announced at a department meeting several weeks in advance.
 It is the expectation that chairs typically serve at the rank of full professor given the responsibilities and commitments required at that position.
-The election works as follows: every faculty member ranks every tenured faculty member in order of preference for the position of chair.
-The ballots are counted by a retired faculty member from the department with the assistance of the department administrator.
-The retired faculty member works through the list, starting with the top candidate, to see who is willing to serve.
-The department’s candidate is recommended to the dean, who makes the final appointment, normally for a three year term, and announces the chair to the faculty members.
+The polling works as follows: every faculty member ranks eight tenured faculty members in order of preference for the position of chair.
+The ballots are organized and counted by the department administrator, who provides the list to the dean.
+The dean makes the final appointment, normally for a three year term, and announces the chair to the faculty members.

 The chair appoints the Director of Graduate Studies (DGS) and the Director of Undergraduate Studies (DUS), each of whom serves at the discretion of the chair, generally for a three year term.
 The DGS is the point person for the graduate program, and convenes the Graduate Studies Committee.
 The DUS is the point person for the undergraduate program, and convenes the Undergraduate Committee.